Why Facebook Stock Popped Today

 *Stock Advisor returns as of April 16, 2020

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
 Randi Zuckerberg, a former director of market development and spokeswoman for Facebook and sister to its CEO, Mark Zuckerberg, is a member of The Motley Fool's board of directors.
-Jeremy Bowman owns shares of Facebook.
-The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), and Facebook.
+Evan Niu, CFA owns shares of Facebook.
+The Motley Fool owns shares of and recommends Facebook.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.